sp9051/Biyeco-Backend/replit.md

 ## Overview

 A secure, production-ready backend API for a matrimonial platform built with Node.js, Express, and TypeScript.
-The system implements email-based OTP authentication with JWT access tokens and rotating refresh tokens stored in Redis.
-It provides a foundation for building a matrimonial matching service with robust security, validation, and session management.
+The system implements password + email OTP 2-step authentication with JWT access tokens and rotating refresh tokens stored in Redis.
+It includes a comprehensive profile management system with draft/publish workflow, step-by-step profile wizard, completeness tracking, and privacy controls.

 ## User Preferences